17 Troubling Things Narcissists Do When Relationships End

 Another way that they may try to keep their partner tied down is by badmouthing them to others.

-They may spread lies and rumors about their former partner in an attempt to damage their reputation.
+They may spread lies and rumors about their former partner to damage their reputation.
 This can be especially damaging if the narcissist has a large social circle or is well-respected in the community.

 Narcissists may also try to keep their partner tied down by refusing to accept the breakup.